Kxljxv/data-viz-dash/README.md

 ---

 ## 5. Graph Engine Deep Dive
-The core logic resides in `src/assets/scripts/index.js`.
-The `GraphVisualization` class manages the entire D3 lifecycle.
+The core logic resides in `src/lib/components/graph/GraphVisualization.ts`.
+The `GraphVisualization` class manages the entire D3 lifecycle and is fully typed.

 ### Key Methods & Improvements
 - `constructor()`: Initializes the canvas and zoom behavior.
 Now supports **multi-instance rendering** by accepting a `canvasId`, allowing multiple independent graphs to coexist on the same page.
 - `loadData()`: Fetches JSON data.
 Now **awaits physics simulation** (`nodes.json`) to prevent rendering nodes without positions.
 - `render()`: The primary draw loop.
 Updated with **coordinate safety checks** to skip nodes with invalid (NaN) positions.
+- `computeCentrality()`: **New in v2.0**.
+Implements graph analysis metrics:
+    - **Degree Centrality**: Simple count of direct connections.
+    - **Closeness Centrality**: Measures how "central" a node is based on shortest paths to all other nodes (BFS-based).
+    - **Betweenness Centrality**: Implements **Brandes' algorithm** for undirected graphs to identify bridge nodes that control information flow.
 - `setTransform(transform)`: New method to programmatically update the zoom/pan state, facilitating synchronization between multiple graph instances.
 - `destroy()`: Properly cleans up event listeners and stops physics simulations to prevent memory leaks in multi-window environments.